How Kubernetes Drastically Changed The Face Of The Cloud

 As a method, this was not fit for use in the current technologically updated cloud services.
 The infrastructure is also built accordingly to run apps in a proprietary way.
 This is something that Kubernetes changed once it was introduced into the AWS sphere.
 Kubernetes is open source and has a wide area of application.
 This gives the users free access to its tools and setup to allow maximum users to benefit from this interface.

 While most of the companies worldwide are making the enormous shift to cloud technology and servers, there is one big challenge involved with the idea.
 This revolves around the issues with vendor lock-in.
 Lock-in is typically referred to as the challenges involved with migrating to an alternative cloud services provider.
-This is also one of the issues that the AWS users faced.
+This is also one of the issues that AWS users face.

 For instance, Amazon web services’ Elastic Kubernetes Service (EKS) is one of the most reliable solutions in Kubernetes offerings.
-This is a managed Container as a Service (CaaS) offering that is ideal for you if you have a decent AWS footing.
+This is a managed Container as a Service (CaaS) offering ideal for you if you have a decent AWS footing.
 Another popular cloud service provider making use of Kubernetes is the Google Cloud Platform Kubernetes Engine.

 This managed container platform comes with the best records for uptime performances.
 It also comes with a marketplace to deploy their applications.
 Google Kubernetes engine is also known for its high-security facilities.
 Microsoft Azure is also another popular cloud service provider that makes use of Kubernetes services.
 It runs on the Azure Public Cloud, Government Cloud, and Azure Stack.
 This particular solution is known for its cross-platform development tools as well.
 These are just a few examples of how Kubernetes integrates with cloud service providers.
 Every cloud service provider across the globe now has support for Kubernetes platforms.

-Companies across the world are now putting in a lot of effort to run their apps on the Kubernetes platform.
+Companies worldwide are now putting in a lot of effort to run their apps on the Kubernetes platform.
 One of the primary reasons for this is that with this platform, you can reduce the time it takes to deploy on the market.
 This can be attributed to more efficient app development efficiencies.
 In effect, it also paves the way for IT cost optimization.
 This is all thanks to the reduced infrastructure costs and efficient development practices.
-Another important reason why companies are putting in an effort to run their application on Kubernetes is its improved scalability.
+Another important reason companies are putting in an effort to run their application on Kubernetes is its improved scalability.
 Kubernetes is known for automatically scaling and improving app performances.

 One important factor contributing to the success of Kubernetes and its high adoption rate is its flexibility with different cloud providers.
 This has a two-fold advantage.
 For starters, Kubernetes and its containers allow you to work on a multi-cloud platform.
 As a result, you now have the opportunity to run your applications in a combination of cloud platforms.
 This includes the use of public and private clouds as well.
-The biggest advantage here is that your workload is balanced across two or more cloud platforms.
+The most significant advantage here is that your workload is balanced across two or more cloud platforms.
 The other aspect to cloud provider flexibility is Kubernetes’ ability to ensure a seamless migration from one provider to another.
-The concept of vendor lock-in is done away within this scenario.
+The concept of vendor lock-in is done away with in this scenario.
 If you have been using the services of a particular cloud provider with Kubernetes for a while and wish to make the change to another platform, you can do it smoothly.
 As a result, your business is not restricted to a single cloud platform alone.

 The introduction of Kubernetes changed the way we perceived the cloud.
 This concept made the whole idea of app deployment and running smooth and effective.
 Over the last six years, Kubernetes went through a period of immense growth.
-As a result of this, this piece of technology has managed to become the core of all modern software.
+As a result, this piece of technology has managed to become the core of all modern software.
 It has effectively changed the way software and applications are deployed on the cloud and how work around it is performed.

 Irrespective of what the core business is, every company is embracing the concept of digitalization.
 Cloud technology and similar services have been able to provide these companies with what they need – opportunities for rapid growth and living up to a sense of competitiveness.
 Also, scalability becomes a crucial factor here.